Faculty Manual – Section F

 Scheduling annual leave is a responsibility of department heads.
 Annual leave should be so scheduled as to least interfere with effective operations of the offices concerned, but desires of employees should be considered.

-When a faculty member or administrative professional who has been an employee of the University for at least six (6) months ceases to be employed by the University, he or she shall be paid for his or her accrued annual leave up to the maximum number of days specified below and in accordance with the formulas given below.
+When a faculty member or administrative professional who has been an employee of the University for at least six (6) months ceases to be employed by the University, the employee shall be paid for their accrued annual leave up to the maximum number of days specified below and in accordance with the formulas given below.
 In the case of the death of an employee, the payment shall be made to the estate of the deceased.

 In the case of death, the maximum number of days for payment of accrued annual leave is twenty-four (24).
 For all other types of separation, including, but not limited to, retirement, resignation, and termination, the maximum number of days is twenty-four (24) minus the number of days of annual leave taken during the thirty (30) working days immediately prior to the date of separation from employment.
 In exceptional circumstances, the Vice President for University Operations has the authority to reduce or eliminate this deduction due to leave taken immediately prior to separation.